dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 git clone git@github.com:dominicarrojado/mjml-email-framework-boilerplate.git mjml-sample-edm
 ```

-This is the [link](/mjml-sample-edm/) to the email template we'll accomplish by the end of this post, you can open it in a new tab to see or use it as your reference throughout this tutorial.
+This is the [link](/mjml-sample-edm/) to the email template we'll accomplish by the end of this post, you can use it as your reference throughout this tutorial.

 By the way, upon writing this post, I assume that you have some web development background and basic knowledge regarding [npm](https://www.npmjs.com/), [yarn](https://classic.yarnpkg.com/lang/en/), [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).